kalekundert/bind_dna/notebook/20191220_express_zif268_via_naimudden2016/express_zif268_via_naimudden2016.rst

 ***********************************
 I'm modeling my effort to implement cDNA display on two papers:
 [Naimudden2016]_ and [Barendt2013]_.
 [Naimudden2016]_ does cDNA display using
-linker-N (as I want to do), but expresses the proteins in rabbit reitc lysate and wheat germ extract.
+linker-N (as I want to do), but expresses the proteins in rabbit reticulocyte lysate and wheat germ extract.
 [Barendt2013]_ does mRNA display, but uses PURExpress (as I want to do).

 Can a hybrid of these methods give efficient expression mRNA-displayed Zif268?